 Meaning in the madness

 Of course, all of these old nursery rhymes have historic meanings, usually stemming from something political or religious hundreds of years ago.
-And some are actually nowhere near as frightening as they sound in this modern age, such as Humpty Dumpty.
-This was apparently a cannon during the English Civil War in the 1600s, which couldn’t be put back together when it fell because it was simply too heavy.
-So not an egg man after all (if you’re looking for one try The Beatles).
+And some are actually nowhere near as frightening as they sound in this modern age, such as Humpty Dumpty – this was apparently a cannon during the English Civil War in the 1600s, which couldn’t be put back together when it fell because it was simply too heavy.
+So not an egg man after all.

 Boycott or not?